DARTH Hits Self Reported Market Capitalization of $638.29 Million (DAH)

 About DARTH

-It is usually not possible to buy alternative cryptocurrencies such as DARTH directly using US dollars.
-Investors seeking to trade DARTH should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy DARTH using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as DARTH directly using U.S. dollars.
+Investors seeking to trade DARTH should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy DARTH using one of the aforementioned exchanges.

 Receive News & Updates for DARTH Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DARTH and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.